 Our Family Division manages records and proceedings for juvenile delinquency and dependency cases, offering critical administrative support to ensure a fair judicial process.
-Additionally, the division also handles smoking citations issued to minors, ensuring compliance with state laws.
+Additionally, the Criminal

 For general information, you may contact the St. Johns County Clerk’s Office at (904) 819-3600 from 8:00 AM to 5:00 PM, Monday – Friday.